-Based on the service and requirements, RO needs to be sized for critical or pre-critical condition.
-During sizing, the pressure control RO plates consider the maximum pressure drop lesser than the critical pressure and flow control RO plates consider the critical pressure drop.
+Based on the service and requirements, RO needs to be sized for critical or pre-critical conditions.
+During sizing, the pressure control RO plates consider the maximum pressure drop lesser than the critical pressure, and flow control RO plates consider the critical pressure drop.
 ISO 5167 is generally followed for sizing restriction orifices.

 - Determination of Application

 - Restriction orifice sizing (by design engineer or vendor)

 - Checking of critical design elements like cavitation index (Kc=0.93), pressure drop, minimum orifice diameter, allowable space in piping routing, etc.

 - Filling out the necessary information in P&ID and RO datasheets